YouHaveTrouble/YardWatchAPI/readme.md

 ### Import the api using dependency manager

 In any case of usage you will need to import the API.
 Replace `VERSION` with current version tag.
+You should also adjust your `<scope>` to `provided` if you're not implementing the api and just querying it.

 #### Maven
 ```xml